AzizFaraj/ICS344Project/Phase1/Phase1.md

 # Compromising the Victim Machine

+## Vulnerable Service: SSH

 The vulnerable service we choose is SSH, where we brute force guessing passwords using the exploit (auxiliary/scanner/ssh/ssh_login)

 <img src="https://github.com/user-attachments/assets/b76c88ec-467e-4ee5-b4cc-3772e3634fe1" alt="Alt Text" style="width:50%; height:auto;">

 The USER_FILE and PASS_FILE files are provided in the repository.

+---

+## Automating the Attack: Making the Script

 We automate this process by making a Python script as such:

 <img src="https://github.com/user-attachments/assets/5eaf9d01-0177-48e0-a829-d91ead5e468b" alt="Alt Text" style="width:50%; height:auto;">

+---

+## Executing the Script

 Then we execute the script to compromise the victim machine: